clelandlab/quick/docs/API References/experiment.md

 Global config templates used by `BaseExperiment`.
 These are default Mercator protocols for the experiments.
 It is loaded from [here](https://github.com/clelandlab/quick/blob/main/quick/constants/experiment.yml).
 Mostly internal use.

-All of the programs are saved as a string for variable insersion.
-The experiment variables will be inserted into the Mercator protocol with `quick.helper.evalStr`.
+All of the programs are saved as strings for variable insersion.
+The experiment variables will be inserted into the Mercator protocol templates with `quick.evalStr`.

 ## 🟡BaseExperiment